LaboratoireMecaniqueLille/crappy/docs/source/concepts/lifecycle_shutdown.rst

 The script first constructs every Block and Link.
 A custom Block's ``__init__`` method should validate arguments and store configuration.
-Opening hardware, network connections, or output files normally belongs in :meth:`~crappy.blocks.Block.prepare`, after the Block has started in its own runtime context.
+Opening hardware, network connections, or output files normally belongs in :meth:`~crappy.blocks.meta_block.block.Block.prepare`, after the Block has started in its own runtime context.

 Constructing the objects also builds the connection graph.
 Invalid names and connection structures are therefore reported before the test starts.
 See